 The Bugabees is a group of eight friends with food allergies.
 Each bug is allergic to one of the top eight most common food allergens.
 This a light-hearted and fun way to introduce food allergies and focus on what kids can have, even though they can’t have certain foods.

-- Activities & Talking Points in the back are lengthy for young children, so may need to shorten that part.
+- Activities & Talking Points in the back are good but lengthy for young children, so you may need to shorten that part.

 - Overly cheerful?
-First page says the eight BugaBees “always have fun and never feel blue, unless they eat foods they’re allergic to.”
+The first page says the eight BugaBees “always have fun and never feel blue, unless they eat foods they’re allergic to.”
+There are many things to feel blue about, but I get the intention is to be positive.

 - Excellent beginner book to educate about allergies and normalize kids with food allergies at an early age (3-5).